Lynch syndrome - information for patients

 You may be given an information leaflet in your appointment to help explain the genetic condition which is being discussed.
 Many of these leaflets also include details of patient support groups and sources of more information and are reviewed regularly by our team.

-A list of leaflets currently available can be found here.
+A list of leaflets currently available in our Patient Information section.

 Additional Resources for Families